Ready for a Change?

 “In a few hundred years, when the history of our time will be written from a long-term perspective, it is likely that the most important event historians will see is not technology, not the internet, not e-commerce.
 It is an unprecedented change in the human condition.
 For the first time, literally, substantial and rapidly growing numbers of people have choices.
 And for the first time, they will have to manage themselves, and society is totally unprepared for it.”

 I bet you’re like me.
-Unaware, this quote is more than twenty years old, straight from the pen of Peter Drucker.
-Yet his observation pretty much sums up our world right now, doesn’t it?
+Unaware, this quote is more than twenty years old, straight from the mouth of Peter Drucker.
+Yet his observation pretty much sums up our world right now.
 COVID was, is and will have an unprecedented change.
 And we all have choices.

 Many of us have moaned over the years, “When is this ever going to get better?”
 ‘How can I improve things around here?’
 “Why am I the only one who sees this as a massive priority?”
 We have been frustrated at so many things and felt we could do “ìt“ better if only …

 Not one of us can argue our pleas and prayers were not heard this past year!
 “It“ is here.
-And your 2022 brims with opportunity because the old rules are disintegrating at sonic speed; the old norms no longer apply.
-Leaders and business owners everywhere can make a choice.
-To step up, step in, manage themselves, their teams, departments, divisions and businesses.
+And your 2021 brims with opportunity because the old rules are disintegrating at sonic speed; the old norms no longer apply.
+Leaders and business owners everywhere can make the choice.
+To step up, step in, manage themselves, their teams, their departments, divisions and businesses.
 Better.

 The question is –are you ready?